 And the study showed other significant drops: a reduction in dental visits, and a reduction in overall cost of dental care.

 This study was also able to confirm that some of the most vulnerable populations were enjoying the biggest benefits from water fluoridation.
 Most often, public officials talk about children as being the primary beneficiaries of water fluoridation.
 This study showed that children benefited, but not as much as some other communities.
 In particular, the elderly seemed to benefit the most from water fluoridation.
 In the US, where less than half of senior citizens see their dentist each year, this is a potentially great benefit.

 Water fluoridation also showed greater benefits for people who weren’t seeing their dentist regularly for preventive care.
 As a public health initiative, then, water fluoridation seems like a great strategy for helping people who face barriers to making regular dental checkups.

 Fluoridated Water Is Only Part of the Solution

 Of course, water fluoridation is only part of a comprehensive approach to ensuring good oral health.
 Although it can help, it’s clearly only making part of the difference.
 With our modern diet high in sugars and acidic foods, our teeth are in great danger.

 Regular dental checkups are necessary to ensure good dental health.
 Preventive treatments like dental sealants can also help avoid cavities.
 And restorative dentistry is vital to stop the progression of decay and erosion while ensuring that teeth remain healthy.

-If you are looking for a River Edge dentist to help protect your oral health, please call today for an appointment at the River Edge Dental Center for General & Cosmetic Dentistry.
+If you are looking for a dentist to help protect your oral health, please call today for an appointment at River Edge Dental, New Jersey’s center for general & cosmetic dentistry.